ADD-ONS / ANTICOAGULANT THERAPY

 - dabigatran has a 300-fold higher affinity for idarucizumab than for thrombin

-- no interference with other anticoagulants and no secondary hypercoagulable state
+- no interference with other anticoagulants and no secondary hypercoagulable state is induced

 - administered as an IV bolus with rapid onset of action